Tourgito/Parallel_Computing_Java/README.md

 # Examples

-In all the scenarios a car needs one second to cross the bridge.</br></br>
+Next, will be presented the results of the execution of the software for the first two scenarios.
+Generally, in all the scenarios a car needs one second to cross the bridge.</br></br>

 # First scenario
-Figure 1.1 shows the results of the excecution of the software for the first scenario. </br>
+Figure 1.1 shows the results of the execution of the software for the first scenario. </br>

 <img src="images/1.png"></br><b>Figure 1.1 First scenario</b></br>